 If your normal process is not assisting the employee to succeed at work, and you believe there is hope that the employee can and will improve his performance, you will need to introduce a Performance Improvement Plan.

-The Performance Improvement Plan (PIP) is designed to facilitate constructive discussion between a staff member and his or her supervisor and to clarify the work performance to be improved.
-It is implemented, at the discretion of the supervisor, when it becomes necessary to help a staff member improve his or her performance.
+The Performance Improvement Plan (PIP) is designed to facilitate constructive discussion between a staff member and his or her supervisor and to clarify the work performance that needs improvement.
+The PIP is implemented, at the discretion of the manager, when it becomes necessary to help a staff member improve his or her performance.
+This format enables the manager to set goals, establish measures, conduct review sessions, and chart progress.
+No specific amount of time is required for an employee to follow a performance improvement plan.
+In fact, if no progress is made, you can terminate an individual's employment after several weeks.
+Thus, you never want to state the duration of the PIP once started.

-• If you believe that the employee is unwilling or unable to improve his performance, you will want to start progressive disciplinary action.
+If you believe that the employee is unwilling or unable to improve their performance, you will want to start a progressive disciplinary action.
 Again, documentation is critical so you have a record of the steps you took in the process.
 Use this Progressive Discipline Warning Form to document each step.

-• Following the steps in progressive discipline should be consistent for each employee you fire unless an event out-of-the-ordinary occurs.
+Following the steps in the progressive discipline should be consistent for each employee you fire, once you decide to start on this path (which you don't need to do) unless an event out-of-the-ordinary occurs.
 You may also provide the employee with any number of options, starting with the performance improvement plan step.

-• Ask the employee if he wants to voluntarily quit rather than participate in disciplinary action.
+You can ask the employee if he or she wants to voluntarily quit rather than participate in a disciplinary action procedure.
 You can agree on a timeline by when the employee will have given notice.
+This may, however, interfere with the individual's ability to collect unemployment.

-• You can agree that, for whatever reason, the employee is incapable of doing the job, provide a couple of weeks of severance pay, and say good-bye.
+You can agree that, for whatever reason, the employee is incapable of doing the job, provide a couple of weeks of severance pay, and say good-bye.
+Conduct the meeting as professionals and remain factual and direct.

-• Talk with an attorney to understand all of your options.
-In cases where you provide any severance pay, as an example, you will want to ask the departing employee to sign a release that is different for employees older than forty and under age forty.
+Talk with an attorney to understand all of your options before you agree on termination or fire the employee.
+In cases where you provide any severance pay, as an example, you will want to ask the departing employee to sign a release of claims that is different for employees older than forty and under age forty.

 Hold the Employment Termination Meeting

-Eventually you will want to schedule and hold the employment termination meeting.
-I would not give an employee more than a few minutes notice before the meeting.
+Eventually, you will want to schedule and hold the employment termination meeting.
+You do not want to give an employee more than a few minute's notice before the meeting.
 You will cause the employee unnecessary worry and upset.
-In most cases, however, this moment is expected.
+In most cases, however, this moment is expected by the employee if they are honest with themselves.

-Complete the steps in the Employment Ending Checklist.
-Some steps, you will want to have completed before the termination meeting.
+Some steps, you will want to have completed before the termination meeting such as involving your IT department.
 Consider the termination meeting to be the employee’s exit interview.

 Most Important Lesson Learned in Firing an Employee